 Introducing Neurlux

 Our approach, called Neurlux, uses these documents as input, and applies deep learning techniques to create a classifier that is able to discriminate between malicious programs and benign ones.
 More precisely, Neurlux treats these reports as it would treat any other document: as a series of words.
 These words are transformed into vectors in a process called embedding.
-Finally, the vectors are given as input to a neural network that combines several techniques: technically speaking, Convolutional Neural Network (CNN), a Bidirectional Long Short-Term Memory Network (BiLSTM), and an Attention Network.
+Finally, the vectors are given as input to a neural network that combines several techniques: technically speaking, a Convolutional Neural Network (CNN), a Bidirectional Long Short-Term Memory Network (BiLSTM), and an Attention Network.

 In order to understand if this approach is indeed effective at detecting malware, we compared Neurlux to a state-of-the-art approach that relies on feature engineering (see the technical paper for the details).
 Neurlux showed an accuracy of 96.8% compared to the state-of-the-art, which had an accuracy of 89.2%.